clearlinux/clear-linux-documentation/source/ciao-deploy.rst

                 -v $(pwd)/clear-config-management/examples/ciao:/root/ciao \
                 -it clearlinux/ciao-deploy

-Note: container is called in `privileged` mode in order to install your certificates in the CNCI image. to learn more about the docker options used, please refer to the `Docker* documentation`_.
+Note: Container is called in `privileged` mode in order to install your certificates in the CNCI image. to learn more about the Docker options used, please refer to the `Docker* documentation`_.